News & Blog

 NIST Cybersecurity Framework 2.0

-NIST Cybersecurity Framework (NIST CSF)
+What is NIST Cybersecurity Framework 2.0 (NIST CSF)?

-The initial version of the framework, NIST CSF 1.0, was published in 2014.
-It was later revised in 2018 to version 1.1, and as of February 26, 2024, the latest version, NIST CSF 2.0, has been officially released.
+A revised version of the NIST CSF was then created in 2018 as version 1.1, and as of February 26, 2024, a new and current version, the NIST CSF 2.0 was released.

-Four Key Revisions to NIST CSF 2.0
+What are the Four Key Revisions to NIST CSF 2.0?

 Point 1: Expansion of the Framework’s Scope